datasciencemasters/go/README.md

 Data Product / Research Science = Design and deliver strategic use of data [revenue or product metrics], Disprove Hypotheses [business mechanisms]
 ```

-_Data Science_, especially in the moment when its moniker rose to prominence, was considered to be

-#### Team Members of Data Science

-**Data Science is a team sport.** The best and most impactful work done in Data Science, much like in other domains, is the product of collaboration between people of many different specialties.
+_Data Science_, especially in the moment when its moniker rose to prominence, was considered to be a lone wolf sport.
+The last 5 years have proven not only that **Data Science is a team sport**, but that Data Science requires leadership, tech transformation, and execution follow-through.
+The best and most impactful work done in Data Science, much like in other domains, is the product of collaboration between people of many different specialties.
+I've bucketed the most discretely defined functions, which as we all know, are in reality much more blurred in definition.

+In order to influence friends and win over enemies, I suggest thinking deliberately about contributors' **strengths** and **impact** in terms of domain (problem space) and role (solution space).
+Effective teamwork is dependent on framing the right problem, then leveraging each others' strengths to solve together.
+Teamwork makes the dream work!

 #### 1) Analytics
 **Goal: Build business knowledge and advise decision-making.**